Patient and Public Involvement in your research

 How much does it cost to use the panel?

 If your research is funded or supported by the NIHR Cambridge Biomedical Research Centre (most researchers whose research involves patients on campus), there is no cost for you to involve the panel in your research.
-We cover the reimbursements for panel members to attend focus groups organised by the PPI team using PPI meeting rooms.
-The only cost to research teams is for refreshments for panel members attending focus groups.
+If you are applying for funding as part of a research proposal, we ask that you include £200.00 in the budget to work with the CUH PPI panel.
+If your application is ultimately unsuccessful, or you are not applying for funding, no charge is due.
 If you wish to involve panel members in other activities as part of your research (for example, as a representative on a steering committee) then it would be up to you to discuss and cover any payments or reimbursements for those activities.

 Can I use my own facilities for the focus group?